 See more MBA salaries >

-Ethics-Driven MBA Specializations
+Ethics-Driven MBA Concentrations

 Phrases like "socially conscious," "responsible," and "sustainable" are all now part of the business lexicon—and for good reason.
 More than ever, consumers are aware of how the dollars they spend affect the greater good.
-While that might not be a priority for everyone, it is a good idea for businesses to develop sustainable practices of some kind.
-Specializations that help focus an MBA in this area include:
+While that might not be a priority for everyone, it is a good idea for businesses to develop sustainable practices of some kind. concentrations that help focus an MBA in this area include:

 - Nonprofit Business